 The Irish low-cost airline Ryanair has been ranked as the 10th most polluting company in Europe, making it the first company operating outside the coal industry to occupy so high a place on the list.

-Aviation is estimated to contribute 3% of global greenhouse gas emissions, but the Intergovernmental Panel for Climate Studies estimates that its share is actually two to four times larger.
+Aviation is estimated to contribute 3 percent of global greenhouse gas emissions, but the Intergovernmental Panel for Climate Studies estimates that its share is actually two to four times larger.
 In January, the European Environment Agency and the European Aviation Safety Agency reported that CO2 emissions increased by 10 percent between 2014 and 2017.

 This is as a result of the explosion in the industry’s growth in the last two decades.